merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 If we are missing things, or parts of the tutorial is not clear, please let us know, and we will do our best to improve it.

 Metagenomics is extremely rich, and this tutorial will not prepare you to be able to unlock the potential of your data.
 It will only give you an initial steps into the anvi'o software ecosystem and its philosophy dealing with data.
-Please feel free to come to anvi'o Slack and tell us about your project, and ask for best practices given your needs.
+Please feel free to come to anvi'o Discord and tell us about your project, and ask for best practices given your needs.

-{% include _join-anvio-slack.html %}
+{% include _join-anvio-discord.html %}

 ---